-Supplementary Explanations Early Notification of General Since 1999, the Company has sent out a notice of convocation of a general Shareholder Meeting shareholder meeting about three weeks prior to the meeting.
+Supplementary Explanations Early Notification of General Shareholder Meeting Since 1999, the Company has sent out a notice of convocation of a general shareholder meeting about three weeks prior to the meeting.
 In 2016, it began disclosing the notice of convocation of a general shareholder meeting on the Internet before sending it out by mail.
-The dates of sending the notice of convocation and disclosing the notice on the Internet in this year are as follows. -sending date: June 8, 2022 (21 days in advance) -disclosing date: June 1, 2022 (28 days in advance) (the date of General Meetings of Shareholders held: June 29, 2022) Allowing Electronic Exercise The Company began to allow the electronic exercise of voting rights at the of Voting Rights time of the general shareholder meeting in 2006.
-Participation in Electronic At the time of the general shareholder meeting in 2006, the Company began Voting Platform to participate in the Electronic Voting Platform operated by ICJ.
-Providing Convocation Notice At the time of the general shareholder meeting in 2013, the Company began in English to prepare the notice of convocation of a general shareholder meeting in 2 English.
+The dates of sending the notice of convocation and disclosing the notice on the Internet in this year are as follows. -sending date: June 8, 2022 (21 days in advance) -disclosing date: June 1, 2022 (28 days in advance) (the date of General Meetings of Shareholders held: June 29, 2022) Allowing Electronic Exercise of Voting Rights The Company began to allow the electronic exercise of voting rights at the time of the general shareholder meeting in 2006.
+Participation in Electronic Voting Platform At the time of the general shareholder meeting in 2006, the Company began to participate in the Electronic Voting Platform operated by ICJ.
+Providing Convocation Notice in English At the time of the general shareholder meeting in 2013, the Company began to prepare the notice of convocation of a general shareholder meeting in English.
 Other At the time of the general shareholder meeting in 2005, the Company began to hold briefings for individual shareholders (formerly "shareholder gatherings").
 However, the Company canceled these briefings at the general shareholder meeting in 2020, 2021, and 2022, in order to prevent the spread of the novel coronavirus disease (COVID-19).
 A hybrid participatory virtual general meeting of shareholders was introduced for Ordinary General Meeting of Shareholders in June 2020 to provide shareholders with an opportunity to view the meeting using the Internet, etc. without needing to be physically present.
+In addition, where institutional investors who hold shares in the name of a trust bank or other custodial institution express an interest in attending the general shareholder meeting, the Company confirms the fact that such institutional investors hold shares and arranges for their observation of the meeting.
 After the General Meeting of Shareholders, the results of resolutions on proposals submitted by the Company are analyzed and then reported to the Board of Directors, irrespective of the number of opposition votes, to consider the way to engage in dialogue with shareholders.

-2. IR Activities
+2. IR Activities Updated